WHYAMERICASUCKS.COM

 Lee Zeldin's Record Is A Rollback-And-Freeze Story

-Lee Zeldin did not take over EPA to defend its traditional dual mission of protecting health and the environment.
-He took over to slash rules, target climate grants, and test how far a loyal administrator could bend the agency toward rollback politics and frozen money.
+Lee Zeldin took over EPA and moved to slash rules, target climate grants, and test how far a loyal administrator could bend the agency toward rollback politics and frozen money.

 Published